Have You Suffered a Medical Misdiagnosis?

 What should I do if I think I was misdiagnosed?

 If you think you have suffered because of a medical misdiagnosis, we urge you to contact our solicitors as soon as possible.
 You could have grounds for a medical negligence claim.
-This allows you to take action against those responsible, ensuring that you are properly compensated for the damages that you have wrongfully experienced.
+This allows you to take action against those responsible, ensuring that you are properly compensated for damages you have wrongfully experienced.

 It can be difficult to understand exactly why mistakes were made, and whether anyone is to blame.
 Medical practitioners and hospitals rarely admit fault, meaning you may be left with many unanswered questions.
 We can clarify your legal position, explaining whether you have been the victim of medical malpractice.